 DNA can tell you very close relationships with no additional research

-DNA cannot replace the need for a paper trail.
 The amount of DNA shared by a parent, child, or a full sibling is so high that a simple autosomal DNA test can tell you how two people are related without much guessing.
 In fact, parents, children, and full siblings generally appear on our DNA match list as such, since the DNA testing companies can usually determine these relationships automatically.

-It turns out that his great-grandmother died after childbirth, which is a tragedy that occurred all-too-frequently in the past (and still occurs to this day in many parts of the world).
+It turns out that his great-grandmother died after childbirth, which is a tragedy that was historically more common, even though it still occurs today.
 His great-grandfather remarried and had my great-grandfather.

 The average shared for this relationship distance is 81 cms, and it can be as high as around 200 cms.
 My mother shares 70 cms with him (her second cousin).